Salman Khan: 1992–1996: Major success and slump

-In 1996, Khan performed in Sanjay Leela Bhansali's directional debut Khamoshi: The Musical.
-He also appeared in and Raj Kanwar's action hit Jeet.
+1997–1999: Rise to prominence

 He had two releases in 1997: Judwaa and Auzaar.
 The former was a comedy directed by David Dhawan where he played a dual role of twins separated at birth.

 Khan worked in five different films in 1998, his first release being the romantic comedy film Pyaar Kiya To Darna Kya opposite Kajol, one of the biggest commercial successes of that year.
 This was followed by the moderately successful drama Jab Pyaar Kisise Hota Hai where Khan played a young man who has to take a child who claims to be his son, under his custody.
 Khan's performance in the film earned favourable critical review.
 He also had an extended cameo in Karan Johar's directorial debut, Kuch Kuch Hota Hai, which earned him critical acclaim and a second Filmfare Award under the Best Supporting Actor category.

 In 1999, Khan starred in three films: Hum Saath-Saath Hain, Biwi No.1, and Hum Dil De Chuke Sanam alongside Aishwarya Rai and Ajay Devgan, which earned him another Best Actor nomination at the Filmfare awards.
 His performance in the film was reviewed favourably, with Sharmila Telikum of Rediff noting, "Salman is endearing.
 He does tend to ham in the dramatic scenes, but looks very comfortable doing comedy and those romantic scenes."